Effort to Offer Treatment for Addiction in California's Emergency Departments

 "Our work demonstrated that there is now strong evidence for the effectiveness of high-risk HPV testing used alone as a cervical cancer screening test," said Melnikow.

-Melnikow added that researchers found that regular screening with any method will lead to lower cervical cancer rates.
+Melnikow added that researchers found that regular screening with any method would lead to lower cervical cancer rates.
 "In the U.S., where most women are not part of an organized screening program, our biggest challenge is reaching women who have not been screened," she said.

 More information about specific findings from this research are posted in the UC Davis Health Newsroom.